See how to send money to payees in Malta.

 In online banking or the app, choose 'new transfer' and then:

-- select the country/territory and accounts you want to transfer between
+- select the country/region and accounts you want to transfer between

 - choose the currency and enter the amount you want to transfer